Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

-The latter corrections can be determined by perturbation around the intersection point we have introduced before, cf. App.~\ref{app:improve2}.
-Note that those will provide a correction to the previous results \eqref{eq:crit-sinuosid} and \eqref{eq:crit-gaussian}, respectively, which are in agreement with estimations obtained in WKB approximation with $p = 0$ \cite{Linder:2015vta}.
+Such a shifted Keldysh parameter signals already that the impact of the weak rapid field on the rate $\mathcal{R}$ substantially differs for fields with and without poles.
+In order to compute the correction $\delta$ we have seen that weak fields with poles result in almost vertical reflectors intersecting with the strong field curve.
+Despite that this is just a geometric observation, it already provides an explanation why the tunneling rate should not alter with $\epsilon$.
+Thus, in case of weak poleless fields we need to increase the accuracy of the effective reflection points.

-However, applying the previous value ${\tilde \gamma}^\mathrm{crit}$, will only influence the region for $\tilde \gamma$ around the critical value.
-For large combined Keldysh parameter $\tilde \gamma > {\tilde \gamma}^\mathrm{crit}$, which is the relevant limit, we expect no deviations from numerical simulations.
-Therefore, in this limit, $x_4^\mathrm{i}$ taken as the critical point, is assumed to be sufficient for a good approximation and we do the following ansatz for improving the effective reflection point
+In order to accomplish this, let us recall some basics in the equivalent WKB approach.
+Here, the plan is to obtain conditions that we can combine with our previous analysis in the (worldline) instanton approach to improve our analytical predictions for $\tilde \gamma$ much larger than the critical threshold.
+This will also illustrate the equivalence between both methods with respect to the (semiclassical) tunneling exponential for which both approaches lead in general to the same result if the momentum spectrum is peaked around zero (canonical) momentum \cite{Strobel:2013vza} as it is the case for fields with one spacetime coordinate as considered in this paper, see e.g. \cite{Dumlu:2011rr}.

-Such a shifted Keldysh parameter signals already that the impact of the weak rapid field on the rate $\mathcal{R}$ substantially differs for profiles with and without poles.
-For the former case the $\tilde \gamma$ dependence is determined only by the pole, whereas in the latter case there will be an additional dependence on $\epsilon$.
+Starting with the Dirac equation in an electromagnetic background, one can first identify the evolution of the corresponding Bogoliubov coefficients.
+Afterwards the resulting system, which is described by the Riccati equation, can approximately be integrated and one obtains for $p=0$ the condition

-Further relevant aspects regarding the basic assumptions and derivations of the improvements can be read in more detail in App.~\ref{app:improve} (regarding $\delta$) and \ref{app:improve2} (regarding $\Delta$), respectively.
+for the singularities $x_4^*$, see e.g. \cite{Dumlu:2011rr,Linder:2015vta}.
+This relation, for instance, can alternatively be obtained from the RHS of the integrated expression \eqref{eq:x3dot}.
+The singularities $x_4^*$ determine the pair production probability, at least the correct exponent\footnote{The quantum fluctuation prefactor cannot be correctly determined via WKB, except the (semiclassical) exponential dependence.}.
+The solution of this equation gives then the poles of the fields.
+If $\epsilon \ll 1$ and $G$ is sufficiently small, one gets the usual strong field pole $x_4^* = \frac{m}{e E}$ if $F(x_4) = x_4$.
+For the assisted mechanism we have to consider the situation where the smallness of $\epsilon$ is counterbalanced by the reflection point.
+This happens in case of setting